h3h3h0h0/brain--/README.md

 - Each cell now has the ability to allocate additional cells inside it, with the samy byte of memory
 - This is recursive: cells allocated within other cells will have the same ability to allocate cells inside them

+Update 1.1:
+- The interpreter can now dump and load its internal memory.
+This is useful for debugging programs (though your access would start at the top level in the leftmost position, instead of where you left off).

 # Syntax
 @: allocate an additional byte to the end of the current cell